anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Bootstrapping Remote Secure Key Infrastructures {{BRSKI}} registrar) that might need to evaluate the voucher in flight MUST be prepared for such an older format.
-No signaling is necessary, as the manufacturer knows the capabilities of the Pledge and will use an appropriate format voucher for each Pledge.
+No signaling of the format version is necessary, as the manufacturer knows the capabilities of the Pledge and will use an appropriate format voucher for each Pledge.